 - The MS in Special Education with a literacy concentration prepares candidates to support students experiencing a range of learning differences, with an emphasis on addressing the needs of struggling readers.

-- The Master of Divinity program is a three-year degree that leads toward ordination as a minister for the New Church (www.newchurch.orgopens in a new window).
+- The Bryn Athyn College Master of Divinity architecture program is a three-year degree that leads toward ordination as a minister for the New Church (www.newchurch.org).

 - The Master of Arts in Religious Studies degree is designed to enable students to study the teachings of the New Church in-depth through part-time or full-time academic study.